 “I don’t quite know how to put this to you, Mr Salonen, but… here at the Phil, we prefer our composers… dead.”

-As I show in Appendix 1 of my book, I attempt not a normative reconstruction of some timeless ancient wisdom, but a descriptive account of ritual life within changing modern society.
+This may still apply to some extent within the echelons of WAM; for China too, as I show in Appendix 1 of my book, I attempt not a normative reconstruction of some timeless ancient wisdom, but a descriptive account of ritual life within changing modern society.
 See Debunking “living fossils”.